reifyhealth/specmonstah/README.md

 will generate User and TodoList records and insert them without your having to clutter your test with code related to Users and TodoLists.

-To accomplish this, Specmonstah does the following:
+To accomplish this, Specmonstah supports the following:

-**1. Graph generation (and ent/ent type definitions)**
+#### 1. Graph generation (and ent/ent type definitions)

 It generates a graph whose nodes correspond to _entity types_ (or _ent types_) and _entities_ (or just _ents_):